AlbertoGonzalezDelgado/CHIPsequeando/README.md

 # CHIPsequeando

 ## What is CHIPsequeando?
-CHIPsequeando is a computational pipeline designed for the automatic analysis of ChIP-seq data.
-From raw *fastaq* files, CHIPsequeando will provide a list of target genes that could be regulated by the transcription factor.
+CHIPsequeando is a computational pipeline designed for the automatic analysis of ChIP-seq data from *Arabidopsis thaliana*.
+From raw fastaq files, CHIPsequeando will provide a **list of target genes** that could be regulated by the transcription factor, **GO terms** results providing the functions regulated and **DNA motifs in TSS region** where the transcription factor is bound.

 ## How to install CHIPsequeando?
 CHIPsequeando requires the following dependencies that should be installed previously: